RichCrook/cypress-documentation/source/faq/questions/using-cypress-faq.md

 Also, check out our {% url 'Google Analytics Recipe' recipes#Stubbing-Google-Analytics %}.

-## {% fa fa-angle-right %} How can I verify that calls to analytics like Google Analytics are being made correct?
+## {% fa fa-angle-right %} How can I verify that calls to analytics like Google Analytics are being made correctly?

 Easy - you stub their functions and then ensure they're being called.